 Objectives & Progress

 After twenty years of carbon emissions rising in parallel with the growth of campus space, WashU’s emissions peaked in 2010 and have been steadily declining since.
+In 2021, emissions were 28% lower than the peak in 2010.
 The decoupling of emissions and growth resulted from WashU adopting its first carbon reduction target in the 2010 Strategic Plan for Sustainable Operations, leading to significant investments in energy efficiency and on-site renewable energy.
-As of 2020, we were only 3% away from reaching our goal to return to 1990 emission levels.

 In addition to institutional efforts to reduce greenhouse gas emissions through energy conservation, WashU is committed to pursuing renewable energy projects.

-The second wave of solar projects took place in 2019 with a new $3.5 million solar photovoltaic project on the Danforth, Medical and North campuses.
-The Athletic Complex and North Campus are among the many locations that benefited from these installations.
-Today, the university generates 2.5 megawatts of solar power, making it one of the largest consumers of on-site solar energy in the St. Louis area.
+The second wave of solar projects took place in 2019 with a $3.5 million project adding 1.9 MW of solar on the Danforth, Medical and North campuses.
+The Athletic Complex, North Campus, and Taylor Avenue Building are among the many locations that benefited from these installations.

 On-Site Solar Installations

 Energy & Emissions Partners

 We would like to acknowledge and thank our campus partners who are instrumental in implementing and carrying forward the vision displayed on this page.
 The partners listed below have and continue to be committed to achieving the goals to reduce our energy use and greenhouse gas emissions.